 Here we can relate the mass $m$ with the frequency $\omega$ by equating the relativistic energy with unit quantum energy $E=mc^2=\hbar \omega$.
 We can easily now extend the KG field to 1+3 dimensions as

 which is again an infinite collection of harmonic oscillators in 3 spatial dimensions.
-What if we consider the case $\omega\to i\omega?$ (i.e., $\tilde\omega^2 = -\omega^2>0$ in \eqref{HOaction} and correspondingly $m\to im?$ (i.e., $\mu^2 = -m^2>0$ in \eqref{11KGaction}.
-This would turn the harmonic oscillator into an IHO and the corresponding field to tachyonic field (i.e., infinite collection of coupled IHOs)
+What if we consider the case $\omega\to i\omega?$ i.e., $\tilde\omega^2 = -\omega^2>0$ in \eqref{HOaction} and correspondingly $m\to im?$ (i.e., $\mu^2 = -m^2>0$ in \eqref{11KGaction}.
+This would turn the harmonic oscillator into an IHO and the corresponding field into a tachyonic field (i.e., an infinite collection of coupled IHOs)

 and the KG field into a tachyonic field

 The IHO and the tachyonic field configurations play a fundamental role in the standard model of particle physics.
 The famous Higgs potential

 where $H_{\rm sm} = \frac{1}{\sqrt{2}} h e^{i\theta_h}$ here is the Higgs field which is a complex scalar field (${\rm SU}(2)$ doublet) with 4 components, $\mu_H^2>0$ which is not the physical mass of the Higgs boson and $\lambda_H>0$ (dimensionless) indicates the self-interaction of the Higgs field.
 The potential has two degenerate minima $v= \pm \sqrt{\frac{\mu_H^2}{\lambda_H}}$.
 This is due to the $Z_2$ symmetry $H_{\rm sm}\to -H_{\rm sm}$ of the potential \eqref{Higgs-pot}.
 Substituting $\mu_H^2 = \lambda_H v^2$ and adding a suitable constant ($-\frac{\lambda_H}{4} v^4$ since it does not affect the dynamics) to the potential in \eqref{Higgs-pot}, we obtain the famous Mexican-hat form of the potential, which still carries the tachyonic mass term